 ENRIC: IT IS YOUR DOOM!

 KOBOLD 2: Cheater.
 At least sound it out.
 Sounds like 'broom' and so on.
 Sigh.
-You humans are no fun unless screaming in agony through broken teeth for a mercy that will never come.
-Or on Celebrity Big Brother.
+You humans are no fun unless you're screaming through broken teeth for a mercy that will never come.
+Or on that Celebrity Big Brother.